ahron1/airbyte_docs/drafts/postgres_data_analysis/data_analysis_postgres_1.md

 ### Systems

 The commands in this article are tested on PostgreSQL 14.5.
 SQL queries should work on all recent versions of PostgreSQL.
+If you choose to use the included Docker image, your computer needs to have Docker as well as a PostgreSQL client.

 Note: in the examples below, `$` denotes the operating system prompt as a non-root user.
 Code snippets without a prompt are SQL statements.